lskatz/SneakerNet/example/README.md

 currently adding a run, so that the run does not get corrupted.
 Therefore you should not use the `--now` flag in everyday use when others have access to the inbox.

+### Requirements for a run

+Currently, SneakerNet can only be used on Illumina-based run directories.
+The following files must be present in a run directory before SneakerNet will accept it.

+* QC information
+  * `QC` - this is a folder that you create manually
+  * `QC/runInfo.xml`
+  * `QC/runParameters.xml`
+  * `QC/CompletedJobInfo.xml`
+  * `QC/GenerateFASTQRunStatistics.xml`
+  * `QC/InterOp/` - this is a folder from an Illumina run with QC information.
+Keep all files in it intact.
+* Data and metadata
+  * `*.fastq.gz`
+  * `SampleSheet.csv`, usually derived from Rover
+  * `config.xml`